metafacture/metafacture-playground/README.md

 # Metafacture Playground

-This is an approach to provide a web application to play around with Metafactures languages Fix and Flux inspired by the [JSON-LD Playground](https://json-ld.org/playground/).
+This is an approach to provide a web application to play around with Metafactures languages Fix, Flux and Morph inspired by the [JSON-LD Playground](https://json-ld.org/playground/).
 This project is inititially created using the [leiningen re-frame template](https://github.com/day8/re-frame-template).

 The ***production deployment*** is available at [https://metafacture.org/playground/](https://metafacture.org/playground/).